Read This First

 Prompt 1: Restate the following from the Stanford Encyclopedia of Philosophy in clear and rigorous terms, then elaborate on the notion

-The pressure point is Moral realism's apparent common-sense appeal: this is where Moral Realism & Intuition stops being merely named and starts guiding judgment.
+The live issue is Moral realism's apparent common-sense appeal.
+This is where Moral Realism & Intuition starts to guide judgment instead of merely sounding important.

-This first move lays down the vocabulary and stakes for Moral Realism & Intuition.
-It gives the reader something firm enough about moral realism's apparent common-sense appeal that the next prompt can press moral realism's intuitive pull without making the discussion restart.
+The first move should give the reader a firm grip on moral realism's apparent common-sense appeal.
+That lets the next prompt press moral realism's intuitive pull without making the whole discussion start over.

-The added philosophical insight is that Moral Realism & Intuition often becomes confused when motivational force is mistaken for justificatory force.
-A claim can feel urgent, humane, or socially necessary while still needing an account of what makes it binding.
+A common mistake in Moral Realism & Intuition is to confuse motivational force with justificatory force.
+A claim can feel urgent, humane, or socially necessary while still needing an account of what, if anything, makes it binding.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.